ufs-community/ufs-srweather-app/docs/UsersGuide/source/CodeReposAndDirs.rst

 Directory Structure
 ===================
-The directory structure for the SRW Application is determined by the ``local_path`` settings in the ``Externals.cfg`` file, which is in the top directory where the umbrella repository has been cloned.
+The directory structure for the SRW Application is determined by the ``local_path`` settings in the ``Externals.cfg`` file, which is in the directory where the umbrella repository has been cloned.
 After ``manage_externals/checkout_externals`` is run, the specific GitHub repositories that are described in :numref:`Table %s <top_level_repos>` are cloned into the target subdirectories shown below.
 The directories that will be created later by running the